 It is the responsibility of all customers to ensure they have a valid passport and to check entry requirements such as passport validity and any required visa.
-For further information on passport and visa requirements, please contact the Foreign and Commonwealth Office at fco.gov.uk.
+For further information on passport and visa requirements, please contact the Foreign, Commonwealth & Development Office at FCDO

 Should anyone be refused admission to the flight or to the destination country by the airline or government authority then we are powerless to assist and cannot be held responsible.
 Any passengers considered being unacceptably under the influence of alcohol or drugs may be denied boarding to the aircraft or entry into the country.
 In these circumstances we shall consider the customer as having given notice of cancellation and be under no liability for any costs or charges incurred as a result of our doing so.